-16 Coyote Dam is upstream of Anderson Dam.
-During wet years, if Coyote Dam failed would Anderson Dam fail?
+Coyote Dam is upstream of Anderson Dam.
+During wet years, if Coyote Dam failed, would Anderson Dam fail?
 How will it be managed during construction of Anderson Dam?

 An analysis of both dams shows that Anderson Reservoir would capture and pass water released by a Coyote Dam failure, even if Coyote Reservoir was full.
-Coyote Reservoir is currently operating at a storage restriction of 53% and will be managed during construction to provide additional storm detention for the system.
+Coyote Reservoir is currently operating at a storage restriction of 53% and will be managed during construction to provide additional storage upstream of the work area to minimize project impacts.